lbartsch/openScienceExample/README.md

 Make sure you install the `devtools` package first.

-This version was forked by Lea Bartsch
+This version was forked by Lea Bartsch!